Field marshal (Australia)

-Field marshal is the highest rank of the Australian Army and was created as a direct equivalent of the British military rank of field marshal.
+Field marshal is the highest rank of the Australian Army, and is currently held by Charles III, King of Australia.
+The rank was created as a direct equivalent of the British military rank of field marshal.
 It is a five-star rank, equivalent to the ranks in the other armed services of Admiral of the Fleet in the Royal Australian Navy, and Marshal of the Royal Australian Air Force.
 The subordinate army rank is general.

+Three of the five field marshals were honorary appointments to members of the Royal Family and one an honorary appointment to a British Army officer.
+The only Australian appointed was Sir Thomas Blamey, who was on the retired list when he was proposed for the rank.
+Blamey was recalled to active duty and promoted.

 Appointed field marshals

 Lord Birdwood, 1925

 Field Marshal Sir William Birdwood (later created The 1st Baron Birdwood) was a British Army officer who commanded the Australian Imperial Force (AIF) in the First World War.
 As such, he was made a general in the AIF in 1917, and in the Australian Army in 1920.
 When he was promoted to the rank of field marshal in the British Army on 20 March 1925, Birdwood was also made an honorary field marshal in the Australian Military Forces.
 He held the rank until his death on 17 May 1951, and his baton is kept in the Australian War Memorial.